jwoehr/ublu/README.md

 `go get -u github.com/jwoehr/goublu`

-will fetch the source to your `$GOPATH/src` directory.
-Use `go build main/goublu.go` to build Goublu for your architecture.
+will fetch the source to your `$GOPATH/src` directory. `cd $GOPATH/src/github.com/jwoehr/goublu; ./make.sh` to build Goublu for your architecture.

 ## Ublu in a Window
 You can start Ublu in a window with the `-w [propsfilepath]` switch.